espinoco/browser-json-editor/PRIVACY.md

 ## How is JSON Editor free without using "personal data"

-JSON Editor doesn't generate any kind of revenue.
+JSON Editor does not generate any kind of revenue.
 It is "Open Source" and "Free as in beer".

-## JSON Editor doesn't disclose or sell your "personal data"
+## JSON Editor does not disclose or sell your "personal data"

 JSON Editor does not share any "personal data" with third parties.
 JSON Editor uses no intermediaries.

 ## How JSON Editor responds to governmental requests for data

 They can’t request what we don’t have.
-JSON Editor is not likely to receive requests by governments to hand over user data, simply because JSON Editor doesn’t have any.
+JSON Editor is not likely to receive requests by governments to hand over user data, simply because JSON Editor does not have any.

 ## We don't collect any other data